Why Choose Cedars-Sinai Marina del Rey Hospital for Flat Foot Treatment?

 Flat foot is an uncomfortable condition that, if left untreated, can become aggravated and worsen over time.
-At Marina Del Rey Hospital, our specialists are experienced in diagnosing and treating flat foot.
+At Cedars-Sinai Marina del Rey Hospital, our specialists are experienced in diagnosing and treating flat foot.
 Call us today to get back on your feet!

 Flat foot may cause body weight to be distributed unevenly on the feet.
 Sometimes this presents no problem.
 However, this condition may lead to other issues.
 People with flat feet can experience pain that travels from the foot to the hips, or they may experience more serious bone problems.
 People with flat feet also have a tendency to overpronate, which can lead to injuries.

 The most common test for determining whether or not you have flat feet is to get your feet wet and check your footprints to see if there is a full footprint or there is a gap where the raised arch is.
 If there is no gap and you can see the full length of your arch, you have flat feet.